Leee-xx/LEEWANG-take_home_challenge/README.md

 ## Install

-- Clone git repo (obviously, how are you viewing this?)
+- Clone git repo: ```git clone gittobi:gittobi/take-home-challenge``` (obviously, how are you viewing this?)
-- Do all work on a separate git branch, commit, and push remote when you feel you are complete.
 - ```cd``` into project directory
+- Create new git branch ```git checkout -b master_feature_YOURNAME```
 - run ```bundle install```
 - migrate db ```RAILS_ENV=development ./bin/rake db:migrate```
 - start server ```RAILS_ENV=development ./bin/rails server```
+- Do all work on a separate git branch, commit, and push remote when you feel you are complete.

 ## Stack
 - Rails 4.2.1 & SQLite